abbreviatedman/react-monorepo/03-intermediate-react/3d-routing/assignment/directions.md

 Create a React application that utilizes React Router to navigate between different pages.
 The app will include a Home page, an About page, and a Users page that fetches data from an API.
 You will get further practice setting up routing, navigating between routes, and passing data between components.

-### Step 1: Set Up the React Project
+### Step 1: Set Up A New React Project

-- Open the terminal to this directory--the simplest way to do so is to right-click on the directory in VS Code and select "Open in Integrated Terminal".
+- Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

 - In the terminal, type `npm create vite .` and hit enter/return.
 The `.` is important--this will create a new Vite project in the current directory.